In green car race, Toyota adds muscle with fuel-cell launch

 By Norihiko Shirouzu, Paul Lienert and Yoko Kubota

-TOYOTA CITY Japan/IRVINE Calif.
-In 1997, Toyota caught its competitors by surprise with the revolutionary Prius, the first commercially successful gasoline-electric hybrid car.
+TOYOTA CITY, Japan/IRVINE, California In 1997, Toyota caught its competitors by surprise with the revolutionary Prius, the first commercially successful gasoline-electric hybrid car.
 Now, the Japanese firm is trying to do the same with a technology that seems straight out of science fiction.

 Toyota Motor Corp will next year launch a hydrogen-powered car in the United States, Japan and Europe.
 For now, people at Toyota are calling it the 2015 FC car, for fuel-cell.